dmbarbour/wikilon/docs/AwelonLang.md

 * words to encode natural numbers, regex `[1-9][0-9]*`
 * secure hash resources - `$secureHash` or `%secureHash`

 Other words are user defined, through a dictionary.
-There is no hard limit on word size, but words should ideally be kept small.
+There is no hard limit on word size, but words should ideally be kept small or have a simple structure for external systems reasons.

 ## Dictionary